AudioCrafter/Bee-Swarm-Addons/README.md

 # Explanation of the Features
 - Stockings, Snowbear, Snow Canon, Beesmas Feast, Candles, Honey Wreath, Wealth clock:

-Timer until the ingame actions are ready to be done again, for every timer specific alert gets played when it hits 0.
+Timer until the ingame actions are ready to be done again, for every timer a specific alert gets played when it hits 0.

 - kick timer: